kazel04/Rasa_VM_GCP/README.md

 - When accessing the VM's external IP address for the web app demo, remember to remove the "https://" from the url
 - To update, commit new rasa files into the appropriate folders like backend, then git pull in the VM's folder of the repo and run the docker compose up command
 - When creating new VM instance, allow HTTP and HTTPS traffic and allow full access to all cloud APIs
+- For full reset/update, a new VM must be created as the VM still rmbs old convo paths even when deleted